Aussie AI

 yassert_debug(aussie_vector_sum(v, n) == 0.0);

-” then looks like this in the header file:
+The definition of “yassert_debug” then looks like this in the header file:

-#if YDEBUG #define yassert_debug(cond) yassert(cond) // Debug mode #else #define yassert_debug(cond) // nothing in production #endif
+#define yassert_debug(cond) yassert(cond) // Debug mode

-” macro a normal assertion in debug mode,
+This makes the “yassert_debug” macro a normal assertion in debug mode,

 but the whole coded expression disappears to nothing in production build mode.